Here are my Examiner telecommuting articles for last week for those interestedHow to avoid a…

 Taking that last step to quit your job and begin working from home can be very scary.
 As with any unknown territory in life, you probably have many questions about whether working from home will be right for you.
-Talking to others can help but each person's personality reacts differently to working from home, making it an excellent choice for some and maybe not such a good choice for others.
-Check out these five reasons you should consider making that final step to working from home and five reasons you should maybe reconsider that decision.
+Talking to others can help but each person’s personality reacts differently to working from home, making it an excellent choice for some and maybe not such a good choice for others.
+Check out these reason you should work from home and reasons you should not work from home to find out is working from home a good fit for you?

 - You have children that are school age and will have free time to yourself to work during the day without interruption but will also have a flexible schedule to be available to them when they are home as well as for school activities when needed.

 - You have younger children that you want to stay home with but plan on working only during naps and after bedtime and have a work from home job lined up that will allow this flexibility.

 - Your kids are grown up and you would like to start working again but still would like the flexibility many work at home jobs offer

 - You have a full-time job but would like to make some additional income on the side.
 Many work at home jobs will allow you to work evening hours or even let you work whenever you want to work.

 - You are a college student that can not make an off campus job work and would like to be able to work remotely.